quadproduction/quadpype/src/quadpype/settings/entities/schemas/README.md

 ```

 ### tools-enum
-- enumeration of available tools and their variants from system settings
+- enumeration of available tools and their variants from global settings
 - can be used only in project settings
 - has only `multiselection`
 - used only in project anatomy